Stacey Porter: University team

-Porter, playing third base, joined the University of Hawaii team in 2001, where she started in 49 games and played in 53 total games.
+Porter, playing third base, joined the University of Hawaiʻi at Mānoa team in 2001, where she started in 49 games and played in 53 total games.
 While there, she had six home runs, scoring the sixth in a game against Texas Tech and in the process broke the university's freshman home run record.
 That season, she finished second on the team the number of runs batted and total home runs.
 She was honoured with being the WAC Player of the Week in the fifth on 7 May 2001.
-She was twice named to all-tournaments teams, once for the Malihini Tourney and the second time for the Hawai`i Invitational.
+She was twice named to all-tournaments teams, once for the Malihini Tourney and the second time for the Hawaiʻi Invitational.

 Porter played with the university again for their 2002 season, where she started all 60 games.
 This season, she played first base and hit in the clean-up position.
 At the end of the season, her statistics included a hitting 47 RBIs with 24 coming against conference opponents, 15 home runs overall and seven against conference opponents, and having a batting average of .347 against conference opponents.
 In a 30 March game against San Jose State University, she set a personal career-high four hits in a single game.
 That season, she had a streak of having hits nine games in a row.

 Porter returned for the university's 2003 season.
 She started every game that season.
 She was named to the Louisville Slugger/NFCA Division I All-America first team.
 At the end of the season, she broke her own school and conference record for the number of home runs in a single season having batted 17 of them and had a batting average of .479.
 She was also named to the Western Athletic Conference first team, named the conferences player of the year and was named to a NFCA/Louisville Slugger first-team All-American, only the eighth player from her university to earn that recognition.
 She sat out her senior year to spend more time with the Australian national team.